cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-05-28-use-custom-latex-macros-to-boost-your-writing-productivity.md

 ---
 layout: post
 title: Use Custom LaTeX Macros to Boost Your Writing Productivity
-subtitle: Forget About the Annoying Numerical Glitches in your Document
+subtitle: Forget about these annoying numerical glitches in your LaTeX document
 tags: latex tutorial
 description: LaTeX macros allow increasing productivity by avoiding typing repetitive LaTeX commands.
 In this tutorial, I show you how to use them.
 published: true